SFarida/conference-room-reservation/README.md

 **Conference Room Reservation** is a web application which allows users to

 * Book conference rooms.
-* while also checking the availability of the conference room
+* While also checking the availability of the conference room
+* The data is saved in the local storage

 ## 🛠 Built With <a name="built-with"></a>